fshowalter/franksmovielog.com-v1/content/reviews/1119-violent-playground-1958.md

 venue_notes:
 ---

-A stacked cast and vivid location photography elevate this story of juvenile deliquency.
-Stanley Baker makes a strong case for watchlist inclusion as a Liverpool detective voluntold to take over as Juvenile Liason Officer.
+A stacked cast and vivid location photography elevate this story of juvenile delinquency.
+Stanley Baker makes a strong case for Watchlist inclusion as a Liverpool detective volun-told to take over as Juvenile Liaison Officer.
 David McCallum plays the requisite troubled youth.
 Peter Cushing turns up as the local priest.
-The Liverpool photography puts you on the streets of the Beatles home town a few years before they broke through.
+The Liverpool photography puts you on the streets of the Beatles hometown a few years before they broke big.
 Baker and McCallum ensure you're never bored.
-The script avoids soap box soliloques and rations the melodramatics.
+The script avoids soapbox soliloquies and rations the melodramatics.
 A pleasant surprise.